MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/partition-layout.md

 The storage subsystem for a phone must conform to the requirements specified in [section 2.2: Memory, of the Windows 10 Mobile minimum hardware requirements](/windows-hardware/design/minimum/minimum-hardware-requirements-overview#section_2.0_-_minimum_hardware_requirements_for_windows_10_mobile).

-> [!NOTE]
-> OEMs may not add, remove, or modify partitions in the layout designed by Microsoft and the SV.
+OEMs may not add, remove, or modify partitions in the layout designed by Microsoft and the SV.
 This helps to ensure that all the software and configuration data on the phone can be serviced by phone updates.
 OEM components typically are built into the main OS partition (for preloaded applications and native services), the data partition (for data such as preloaded maps), or the device provisioning partition (for device-specific read-only configuration data).

 ## Partition list